facebook/fresco/_docs/01-writing-custom-views.md

 #### Creating the Holder

 If possible, always create Drawees when your view gets created.
 Creating a hierarchy is not cheap so it's best to do it only once.
+More importantly, `Holder's` lifecycle should be bound to the view's lifecycle for the reasons explained in the attach/detach section.
+Best way to ensure that is to create the holder when the view gets constructed as explained above.

 ```java
 class CustomView extends View {